rban01/slicer_registration/manual_registration.md

 >If a portion cannot be hidden using the cropping box/ROI, then:
 >Segment Editor -> Paint/Scissors to specify region -> Mask volume effect to fill region with empty values -> Hide volume rendering of original volume and set up rendering for masked vol -> Update using Masked volume effect
 >Panels and their use (volume rendering)

-Inputs: Contains the list of nodes required for VolumeRendering.
-It is unlikely that you need to interact with controllers.
+>Additional Control Options:

-Volume: Select the current volume to render.
-Note that only one volume can be rendered at a time.
+>Inputs: List of nodes for VolumeRendering.

-Display: Select the current volume rendering display properties.
-Volume rendering display nodes contains all the information relative to volume rendering.
-They contain pointers to the ROI, volume property and view nodes.
-A new display node is automatically created if none exist for the current volume.
+>Volume: Select volume to render (one at a time)

-ROI: Select the current ROI to optionally crop with 6 planes the volume rendering.
+>Display: Select current volume rendering display properties.
+Display nodes have inof related to the rendering (pointers to ROI, volume proprty, view nodes).
+New display node is automatically created if none exist for current volume.

-Property: Select the current Volume Property.
-Volume properties contain the opacity, color and gradient transfer functions for each component.
+>ROI: Select current ROI

-View: Select the 3D views where the volume rendering must be displayed into.
-If no view is selected, the volume rendering is visible in all views
+>View: As above.

 Limitations